andreweng/elkstack/projects/twitter_osint_p1.md

 > Author: Andrew Eng | Updated: 2020-10-05 | Part 1 of 3

 ## Introduction
-This is a 3 part series in open source intelligence with Elasticsearch.
+This is a three part series in open source intelligence with Elasticsearch.

-In part 1: we will look at data acquisition and building a python app to acquire, clean, and transfer data.
+In part 1: We will look at data acquisition and building a python script to acquire, clean, and transfer data.

-In part 2: we will look at building visualizations and dashboards in Kibana and Elasticsearch.
+In part 2: We will look at building visualizations and dashboards in Kibana and Elasticsearch.

-In part 3: we will look at putting this into sustained operations.
+In Part 3: We will look at operationalizing the script into sustainment.

 ## Start with Why
-I had an opportunity to interview with a large tech company but I didn't know much about them (I've been oblivious of what's popping up in Silicon Valley).
-In order to do my due diligence and prepare for the interview, I spent the weekend working on this to help me better understand the general sentiments and what the company was about.
+I had an opportunity to interview with a large tech company but I didn’t know much about them (I’ve been oblivious to what’s popping up in Silicon Valley).
+Following due diligence and better prepare for the interview, I spent the weekend working on script to help me better understand the general sentiments and what the company was about.
 At that point in time, any news is new news, and I wanted to consume it.

-Twitter is a great social networking platform that delivers almost real-time news generated and posted by "regular people".
-It's great, because it's really unfiltered and you're able to somewhat grasp what people is thinking when "reporting".
-The goal of this project is to build a twitter scrapper, dump it into Elasticsearch and create visualization dashboards using Kibana.
+Twitter is a great social networking platform that delivers almost real-time news generated and posted by “regular people”.
+It’s great, because it’s really unfiltered and you’re able to somewhat grasp what people are thinking. **The goal of this project is to build a twitter scrapper, dump it into Elasticsearch and create visualization dashboards using Kibana**.

-**Why do this?**

-Like most people, I'm a visual person.
-I love looking at dashboards, graphs, and pictures that depict data.
-It helps me comprehend and gain insight on a particular subject.
-I'm also a project based learner.
+Like most people, I’m a visual person.
+I love looking at dashboards, graphs, and pictures that makes sense of data.
+It helps me comprehend and gain insight in a particular subject.
+I’m also a project based learner.
 I learn better when I have an end goal.
-In this case, I'm learning: Python, Elasticsearch, and Kibana.
-I'm also learning how to use the Twitter API for other projects that I'm working on like Natural Language Processing (Sentiment Analysis, bots, docker, etc.)
+In this case, I’m learning: Python, Elasticsearch, and Kibana.
+I’m also learning how to use the Twitter API for other projects that I’m working on like Natural Language Processing (Sentiment Analysis, bots, docker, etc.)

 ### Visualizations: What questions are we trying to answer?
-My main focus was to track trending stories on a given topic and see who is popular and identify potential "influencers".
-I am interested in the social impact on how influencers sway netizens.
-In general, I usually read the Wall Street Journal and then throughout the day hop on Twitter to see if my views could be shifted and/or validated on a given topic.
+My main focus is to collect as much information about my search as possible.
+I’d like to track trending tweets, stories, and what people are generally thinking about the subject.
+With this, I can probably track “influencers.
+I’m interested in the social impact on how influencers influence.
+My initial questions to answer are:

-1. What is the most retweets of a specific search term?
+1. What are the most retweets of the specific search term?
 (Tracking topic popularity)
 2. How many unique users are tweeting about a given search term?
 (Is it trending?)
 3. What other tweets are they posting about the search term?
 (Are they a troll / bot?)
 4. How many likes does the person have on the search term?
 (Trending / Sentiments)?

 ## My Environment
-It really doesn't matter what I'm using, because the processing is low overhead.
-It's not processing intensive calculations or stitching anything together.
-It's simple: grab tweets, format it into JSON, and send it off to Elasticsearch.
-For this environment, I'll be using docker to quickly standup an ELKSTACK so I can work on the coding parts.
+It really doesn’t matter what I’m using, because the processing is low overhead.
+It’s not processing intensive calculations or stitching anything together.
+It’s simple: grab tweets, format it into JSON or dictionary, and send it off to Elasticsearch.
+For this environment, I’ll be using docker to quickly stand-up an Elasticsearch and Kibana (ELKSTACK) so I can focus on the coding parts.

 ### Docker